-The board has not adopted fixed targets relating to gender representation on the Board, on the basis that appropriate skills and experience must remain the overriding criteria for nomination.
+The Board has not adopted fixed targets relating to gender representation on the Board, on the basis that appropriate skills and experience must remain the overriding criteria for nomination.
 While the Board encourages diversity and gender equality, it does not utilize quotas or targets regarding gender representation on the Board or in executive officer positions or with respect to the identification and nomination of women directors.
 The Corporation currently has two women directors (representing 40% of the Board).
 The Board as a whole is committed to identifying and recruiting the best qualified candidates whose appointments will be made based on merit, in the context of skills, experience, independence and knowledge.
 The Corporation values diversity and believes that diversity enhances both the quality and effectiveness of the Corporation's performance and is an important aspect of effective corporate governance.
 With respect to executive appointments, the Corporation recruits, manages and promotes on the basis of an individual's competence, qualification, experience and performance.
-The Corporation currently has three woman officer (representing 30% of the executive officers of the Corporation), and supports improving gender representation at the board and executive officer level.
+Two of the Corporation's executive officers are women (representing 20% of the executive officers of the Corporation, including major subsidiaries of the Corporation), and the Corporation supports improving gender representation at the board and executive officer level.

-Nominations by Stockholders
+Nominations by Shareholders

-The Nominating and Corporate Governance Committee of the Board will evaluate director candidates recommended by stockholders in the same manner in which the Nominating and Corporate Governance Committee evaluates any other director candidate.
+The Nominating and Corporate Governance Committee of the Board will evaluate director candidates recommended by Shareholders in the same manner in which the Nominating and Corporate Governance Committee evaluates any other director candidate.

-Any recommendation submitted to the Corporation should be in writing and should include any supporting material the stockholder considers appropriate in support of that recommendation but must include information that would be required under the "advance notice" provisions of the Corporation's by-laws and rules of the SEC to be included in a proxy statement soliciting proxies for the election of such candidate.
-Stockholders wishing to propose a candidate for consideration may do so by submitting the above information to the attention of Investor Relations of the Corporation at c/o TerrAscend Corp., 77 City Centre Drive, Suite 501 - East Tower, Mississauga, Ontario, L5B 1M5, Canada.
+Any recommendation submitted to the Corporation should be in writing and should include any supporting material the Shareholder considers appropriate in support of that recommendation but must include information that would be required under the Advance Notice Provision of the Corporation's by-laws and rules of the SEC to be included in a management information circular and proxy statement soliciting proxies for the election of such candidate.
+Shareholders wishing to propose a candidate for consideration may do so by submitting the above information to the attention of Investor Relations of the Corporation at c/o TerrAscend Corp., 77 City Centre Drive, Suite 501 - East Tower, Mississauga, Ontario, L5B 1M5, Canada.
 Such director nominations will be presented to the Board for its consideration.
-Stockholders must also satisfy the notification, timeliness, consent, and information requirements set forth in our bylaws.
+Shareholders must also satisfy the notification, timeliness, consent, and information requirements set forth in our by-laws.